amarce4/qlbm-mcgill/README.md

 # All: Implement error mitigation through post-processing techniques
 #   - Refer to Calcul Quebec coding demo
 #
-# All: Create a method of easily choosing initial conditions
-#   - Gates are applied to grid and velocity qubits to produce initial conditions
-#
 # MonarQRunner: Run jobs on 24 qubit MonarQ, max lattice size 2x2 or maybe 4x2 if lucky
 #   - POSTPONED: MonarQ under mainteance, Yukon only 6 qubits so QLBM unfeasable
 #   - Need a way to convert Qiskit StepCircuit.circuit array to PennyLane (done in one function)